adobe-rnd/mystique-cli/README.md

 > This command line tool is a general-purpose AI-powered coding assistant that makes it super easy to generate, modify, and enhance code.
 By using Generative AI, it helps developers quickly create, tweak, and improve various code components.
 It's a simple project designed to show how easy it is to build such a tool from scratch and also to serve as a foundation for custom implementations.

+## Features

+- **AI-Powered Help**: Easily add AI-driven coding support to your projects.
+- **Custom Tool Foundation**: A great starting point for creating your own coding assistants.
+- **Smart File Detection**: Automatically finds the files you need to work on.
+- **Undo Changes**: Built-in support to revert changes if something goes wrong.
+- **API Flexibility**: Works smoothly with both Azure OpenAI and OpenAI APIs.

 ## Installation

 To install the command line tool from PyPI, run: